What is MD&A?

 Management also discusses future targets & objectives and its attitude towards the newer or coming projects.

-The Securities and Exchange Commission (SEC) and the Financial Accounting Standards Board (FASB) mandate public companies to include numerous sections in the periodic report that they present to their shareholders, MD&A just being one of them.
+The Securities and Exchange Commission (SEC) and the Financial Accounting Standards Board (FASB) mandate that public companies include numerous sections in the periodic report that they present to their shareholders, MD&A being just one of them.

-The SEC keeps a check on public companies as to whether they comply with U.S. securities laws.
-This in turn helps investors as they are assured that the information they receive about the companies they invest in is acceptable.
+The SEC monitors public companies to ensure compliance with U.S. securities laws.
+This helps investors by assuring them that the information they receive about the companies they invest in is acceptable.

-A public company that issues stock or bonds at large is required to get itself registered under SEC.
+A public company that issues stock or bonds at large is required to register with the SEC.
 The SEC authorizes 14 items to be included in the 10-K report, with the MD&A section as Item No. 7.

-The SEC delegated the responsibility for posting accounting norms for public companies in the United States to the FASB.
-The FASB is a private, non-profit, and regulatory organization.
-The FASB states the requirements for the MD&A section of the periodic filings.
+The SEC delegated the responsibility for posting accounting norms for public companies in the United States to the FASB, a private, non-profit, and regulatory organization that states the requirements for the MD&A section of periodic filings.

 Key Takeaways

-The MD&A is an important declaration needed to be there in periodic reports.
-It briefs the company's way of work, its financial statements & performance.
-It also states the management’s view about the performance of the company.
+The MD&A is an important declaration that should be included in regular reports.
+It briefs the company's way of work, financial statements, and performance and states the management’s view about the company's performance.

 It is helpful and can be used as a tool even for beginners who need to understand a company's performance.
 It is not written in a complicated way.
 Rather, it is written in a way that the users can understand and digest.